emu-wg/charter/emu-charter.md

 	* Devise a passwordless EAP method that can incorporate use of CTAP2 or other similar authentication mechanism.

+ 	* An EAP method that provides privacy by preventing a visited network or service from knowing or correlating the identity of a user, and for the identity provider of that user from tracking what networks or services a specific user is accessing.

 The working group is expected to stay in close collaboration with the EAP deployment community, the TLS working group (for work on TLS based EAP methods), the FIDO Alliance, and the 3GPP security architecture group (for EAP-AKA' work).

 ## Milestones

- * April 2024: WG adopts initial draft on an EAP method for use of EDHOC
+ * April 2025: WG adopts initial draft on an EAP method based on Privacy Pass

  * April 2024: WG adopts initial draft on an EAP method for using FIDO CTAP2